 The situation is very analogous to owning a pair of socks.
 Let us say that we have a pair of white socks.
 As it wears out, we patch it with black thread.
 After some period we have no white thread left.
 At that point, there is no objective way to tell that there was ever any black thread at all.

 This analogy is very similar to trying to ascertain musical influences by examining contemporary musical practice.
 Music is constantly changing.
 We need only look at how music styles have changed just within our own lifetime.
-If we consider the change in music over longer periods, we quickly reach a point where there is nothing recognizable.
+If we consider the change in music over longer periods, we quickly reach a point where there is nothing recognisable.

 In a sense, this creates a "musical horizon" beyond which we cannot expect to penetrate.
 There is considerable debate as to how long back this musical horizon extends, yet it is clear that it does not allow us to look back to the Vedic period.
 Therefore, we cannot expect to find any unambiguous Vedic influence in any contemporary musical practice.